 In town, Santino’s Grill Restaurant is an excellent choice.
 They’re known for their pork ribs, though I didn’t think they were as good as the ribs at Hunt Restaurant at The Funny Lion.
 What was absolutely delicious is the variety of seafood dishes like the calamari, chili salt squid and grilled prawns.

 A boodle fight, which is typically served as a communal meal during festivals, is also a popular way to try a variety of traditional Filipino dishes.
 I couldn’t really get in to the boodle fight because I’m the type of person that doesn’t like her various dishes mixing and touching one another.
 Also a boodle fight is eaten with your hands and you just scoop up a bunch of different things, shove them in your mouth and repeat.
 But if communal dining and mixing all your food up isn’t your own personal version of hell, then joining in on a boodle fight is definitely a unique Filipino experience.

 Know Before You Go

 Our trip was provided by Two Seasons Resorts in partnership with Tourism Promotions Board Philippines and TBEX in order to bring you this story.
 However, Luxe Adventure Traveler maintains full editorial control of the content published on this site.
 As always, all thoughts, opinions, and enthusiasm for travel are entirely our own.
 This article contains affiliate links.
-When you book on Booking.com or Viator through our affiliate sites, we earn a small commission at no additional cost to you.
+When you book on Booking.com, Viator or Big Dream Boat Man through our affiliate sites, we earn a small commission at no additional cost to you.